 Emergency icon Important Updates

-“Dr. Burguera told me there was a way to achieve good results without surgery if I was willing to stick with the program,” says Walter.
+“Dr. Burguera told me there was a way to achieve good results without surgery if I was willing to stick with the program,” says Wally.
 “He couldn’t promise it would totally reverse my diabetes, but it would become easier to treat.”
+Dr. Burguera helped Wally to revamp his eating habits, begin an exercise routine and adjust his medications.
+“He had me start walking on a treadmill, and I haven’t missed a day since,” says Wally.

-Groups of eight to 10 patients in the Medical Weight Management Program share medical appointments once a month at either Cleveland Clinic’s main campus or Lyndhurst campus.
-A physician and a dietitian co-lead the 75-minute appointments, during which patients have one-on-one physician visits as well as participate in group sessions on nutrition, exercise, stress management, and good sleep habits.
+Groups of no more than 7 patients in Cleveland Clinic’s Medical Weight Management Program share medical appointments once a month (offered in-person and virtually).
+During the 60 -minute appointment patients have one-on-one time with their physician or nurse practitioner and participate in group sessions on nutrition, exercise, stress management, and good sleep habits.

 Related Institutes: Endocrinology & Metabolism Institute